Why does Tim Griffin rage? Self-aggrandizement potentially thwarted.

 Griffin has designs on pushing an income tax exemption for all retired veterans' income through the committee to burnish his record for coming elections.
 He plans on being governor sooner or later.

 Active duty military already have an income tax exemption.
 Retirees get a $6,000 exemption.
 A full exemption would be costly in tax dollars.
 It would also create pressure for similar treatment for other deserving people such as police and firefighters.
 What about a break for teachers?
+We don't have favored classes in the federal tax brackets (except unearned income of the wealthy).

 Though it is considered dangerous to say anything contrary to veterans' interest, it should be noted that military may draw retirement for decades after service at relatively young years and pursue new careers while also being provided other government benefits such as continuing health care.